Skip to main content

 2 mentions Positive Neutral Negative

-Reviews indicate that character development is lacking, with some players feeling there is insufficient time or depth dedicated to evolving characters throughout the game.
+Reviews indicate that character development in the game is lacking, with players feeling that there is insufficient time or depth dedicated to evolving the characters throughout the story.

 • grinding